Code-Institute-Org/Hirecycle_ecomm_site_using_django/README.md

 ## Demo

-A demo of this site is available[here](https://hirecycle-ecomm-site.herokuapp.com/)
+A demo of this site is available [here](https://hirecycle-ecomm-site.herokuapp.com/)

 ## Hosting